course-dprep/team-project-spring-2025-team-9/README.md

 ## Repository Overview

-Once more code will be created, a tree diagram that illustrates the repository structure will be added here.
+Once more code will be created, a diagram that illustrates the repository structure will be added here.
 - Repository
   - data
-    - Data_exploration.Rmd
+    - load-packages.R
-    - Creating_Dataset.Rmd
+    - download-data.R
   - reporting
     - report.Rmd
     - start_app.R